mikeshulman/narya/README.md

 ### Commands

 In a file, conventionally each command begins on a new line, but this is not technically necessary since each command begins with a keyword that has no other meaning.
+(Similarly, a command-line `-e` string may contain multiple commands as long as whitespace separates them.)
 Indentation is not significant, but a standard reformatter (like `ocamlformat`) is planned so that the default will be to enforce a uniform indentation style.
 (Experimental output of this reformatter-in-progress is available with the `-reformat` command-line option.)
 So far, the available commands are:

 1. `def NAME [PARAMS] [: TYPE] ≔ TERM [and ...]`